 Open house planned for April 2, 2018

-The media and interested community members are welcome at an open house to celebrate the grand opening from 11:00 a.m.-12:15 p.m., Mon., April 2, 2018.
-A ribbon-cutting ceremony and short program will be held at 11:00 a.m. in the west end of the Student Services Center.
-Nurse Jessica Campbell, RN, will be onsite to answer questions and the telehealth equipment will be available for demonstrations.
+The media and interested community members are welcome to an open house to celebrate the grand opening from 11 a.m. to 12:15 p.m., Monday, April 2, 2018.
+A ribbon-cutting ceremony and short program will be held at 11 a.m. in the west end of the Student Services Center.
+Jessica Campbell, RN, will be onsite to answer questions, and the telehealth equipment will be available for demonstrations.

-“We are so excited to bring primary care health services to Lima through our nurse practitioner-led facility,” said Ohio State College of Nursing Dean Bernadette Melnyk, who also serves Ohio State as vice president for health promotion and chief wellness officer.
+“We are so excited to bring primary-care health services to Lima through our nurse practitioner-led facility,” said Ohio State College of Nursing Dean Bernadette Melnyk, PhD, RN, CPNP/PMHNP, FAANP, FNAP, FAAN, who also serves Ohio State as vice president for health promotion and chief wellness officer.
 “Our team approach to care benefits patients in many ways by focusing treatment on the whole person.”

-“Offering telehealth services gives us a wonderful opportunity to extend our primary care services and provide that team approach to healthcare,” said Candy Rinehart, executive director of Advanced Practice and Community Partnership, nurse practitioner, and director, Ohio State Total Health and Wellness at OSU Hospitals East.
+“Offering telehealth services gives us a wonderful opportunity to extend our primary care services and provide that team approach to healthcare,” said Candy Rinehart, DNP, FNP, ADM-BC, FAANP, executive director of Advanced Practice and Community Partnership, nurse practitioner and director of Ohio State Total Health and Wellness at Ohio State Hospitals East.
 “In addition to family nurse practitioners, we can access mental health nurse practitioners, pharmacists, dietitians, social workers and other providers to support total patient care.
 Exams and conversations will take place in real time, with our registered nurse serving as our hands in the clinic, and the nurse practitioner in Columbus providing direction for both the exam and treatment.”

 The new facility will be located in the west end of the Student Services Center.
 Renovations to a conference room have resulted in space for an examining room, office and storage area.
-While the state-of-the-art telehealth equipment may look like a set piece from Star Trek, it will allow the nurse practitioner and the patient to interact much like they would in person.
+The state-of-the-art telehealth equipment will allow the nurse practitioner and the patient to interact much like they would in person.
 What the onsite registered nurse sees as she conducts an exam in Lima is instantly available to the nurse practitioner in Columbus.

 Ohio State Lima is the first regional campus to offer telehealth through the three-year pilot program funded and administered through the College of Nursing.
 Future plans call for Ohio State Total Health and Wellness facilities using telehealth technology at all of Ohio State’s regional campuses.